 How to Review Extracted Rows Against Your AP Ledger

-Once the statement is in Excel, the fastest review method is a side by side comparison against your accounts payable ledger, ERP export, or open-payables report.
+Once the statement is in Excel, the fastest review method is a side-by-side comparison against your accounts payable ledger, ERP export, or open-payables report.
 You want both data sets in a comparable structure: supplier name, invoice number, invoice date, due date, credit memo number, payment reference, open amount, and status.
 If your extracted rows are normalized first, vendor statement reconciliation becomes a matching exercise instead of a manual document hunt.

 A practical review process looks like this: